hashgraph/solo/docs/contributing/onboarding_questions.md

 `solo` also leverages crypto libraries to generate keys for nodes if required (although for production or more sensitive use-cases, it is encouraged to generate keys using `openssl` or other well known key generation tools).

-`solo` generates PEM formatted keys using a javascript library, whereas PFX formatted keys are generated using Java `keytool`. `solo` automatically pulls a copy of JRE to leverage `keytool` to generate PFX keys if user desires to generate PFX keys using `solo`.
+`solo` generates PEM formatted keys using a javascript library, whereas PFX formatted keys are generated using Java `keytool`. `solo` automatically pulls a copy of JRE to leverage `keytool` to generate PFX keys if the user desires to generate PFX keys using `solo`.

 At a high level, there are two main packages namely `commands` and `core` :